This story was originally published in 2017.

-On a recent Wednesday in Bucksport, the midday breeze was just right.
+On a Wednesday in Bucksport, the midday breeze was just right.
 Birds were singing and the sound of distant chimes carried on the swaying grass.

 It was a splendid day to be outside.